 How to be a Good Roommate

 Roommates are a central piece to the college experience.
-Leading up to your freshman year, thinking about your roommate can lead to a lot of hopes, questions, and even anxiety.
+Leading up to your freshman year, thinking about your college roommate can lead to a lot of hopes, questions, and even anxiety.
 But be comforted — the odds of a successful roommate pairing are in your favor!
-A survey conducted by the research firm Skyfactor among 20,000 students at 15 participating institutions with varying roommate-assignment protocols, found that more than half of the respondents said they were happy with the roommate to whom they were assigned as a freshman; just one in 10 of them requested a roommate change that year.1
+A survey conducted by the research firm Skyfactor among 20,000 students at 15 participating institutions with varying roommate-assignment protocols, found that more than half of the respondents said they were happy with the roommate to whom they were assigned as a freshman; just one in 10 of them requested a roommate change that year.

-Whether you’ve known your roommate since first grade or you’ve never met him/her, here are seven simple but necessary steps to create a healthy living atmosphere in your dorm room.
+Whether you’ve known your college roommate since first grade or you’ve never met him/her, here are seven simple but necessary steps to create a healthy living atmosphere in your dorm room.
 Who knows?
 You might be the next iconic roommate pair.
 Before you know it, people around campus will be talking about you like Joey and Chandler or Laverne and Shirley.

 1. Ask Questions

 Since you will receive your roommate’s contact information before you get to school in the fall, you can start asking questions early.
-If you start to get to know your roommate through texts or emails, you can mitigate some of the awkwardness of getting to know someone.
+If you start to get to know your college roommate through texts or emails, you can mitigate some of the awkwardness of getting to know someone.
 We know of students who have even met up in-person over the summer.

 As you get to know each other, ask questions about their morning and night routines, their preferred study atmosphere, and what their cleaning schedule looks like.
 All this and more will not only help create conversation, but will normalize topics like preferences and personal space.
 It will also help you feel more certain about the coming year and what your dorm room lifestyle will look like.